ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 - List the commands that can be used to undo previous commits
 - Explain potential issues with rewriting the commit history
 keypoints:
-- Setup Git with your details using git config --global user.name "FIRST_NAME LAST_NAME" and git config --global user.email "email@example.com"
+- Setup Git with your details using `git config --global user.name "FIRST_NAME LAST_NAME"` and `git config --global user.email "email@example.com"`
-- A git repository is the record of the history of a project and can be created with git init
+- A Git repository is the record of the history of a project and can be created with `git init`
 - Git records changes to files as commits
-- Git must be explicitly told which changes to include as part of commit (known as staging changes) with git add [file]...
+- Git must be explicitly told which changes to include as part of commit (known as staging changes) with `git add [file]...`
-- Staged changes can be stored in a commit with git commit -m "commit message"
+- Staged changes can be stored in a commit with `git commit -m "commit message"`
-- You can check which files have been changed and/or staged with git status
+- You can check which files have been changed and/or staged with `git status`
-- You can see the full changes made to files with git diff for unstaged files and git diff --staged
+- You can see the full changes made to files with `git diff` for unstaged files and `git diff --staged`
-- The commit history of a repository can be checked with git log
+- The commit history of a repository can be checked with `git log`
-- The command git revert commit_ref creates a new commit which undoes the changes of the specified commit
+- The command `git revert commit_ref` creates a new commit which undoes the changes of the specified commit
-- The command git reset --soft HEAD^ removes the previous commit from the history
+- The command `git reset --soft HEAD^` removes the previous commit from the history
 ---

 ## First Things First